The Pacific Council is committed to building the vast potential of the West Coast for impact on global issues, discourse, and policy.

 - Our work emphasizes issues where we are positioned to have maximum impact.

-The Pacific Council on International Policy is a non-partisan organization headquartered in Los Angeles with members and activities throughout the West Coast of the United States and internationally.
-The Council is governed by a Board of Directors co-chaired by Hon.
-Mickey Kantor, former U.S. Trade Representative and U.S. Secretary of Commerce, and Ambassador Robert H. Tuttle, former U.S. Ambassador to the UK.
-Jerrold D. Green is the President and CEO of the Pacific Council.
-Founded in 1995 in partnership with the Council on Foreign Relations, the Pacific Council is a 501c(3) not-profit organization whose work is made possible by financial contributions and in-kind support from individuals, corporations, foundations, and other organizations.
+The Pacific Council is governed by a Board of Directors chaired by the Honorable Mickey Kantor, former U.S. Secretary of Commerce and U.S. Trade Representative, and Ambassador Robert H. Tuttle, former U.S. Ambassador to the United Kingdom.
+Dr. Jerrold D. Green serves as President and CEO.
+Founded in 1995 in cooperation with the Council on Foreign Relations and the University of Southern California (USC), the Pacific Council is an independent 501c(3) non-profit organization headquartered in Los Angeles.
+Our work is made possible by financial contributions and in-kind support from individuals, corporations, foundations, and other organizations.

-Since its founding, the Pacific Council on International Policy has enjoyed close ties with the University of Southern California (USC) in Los Angeles.
-The relationship is deep, organic, and mutually beneficial, as both the Pacific Council and USC share a commitment to increasing understanding of the global forces affecting the west coast, the Pacific region, and the world.
-Through joint programming, leadership collaboration, and facilitated connections among students, faculty, and Pacific Council members, the Pacific Council and the University continue to advance shared objectives of expanding knowledge of global trends, challenges and opportunities.
+The Pacific Council has enjoyed close ties with the University of Southern California since its inception on USC campus.
+The Pacific Council and USC share a commitment to increasing understanding of the global forces affecting the West Coast, the Pacific region, and the world.
+Each President of the Pacific Council — Dr. Abraham F. Lowenthal (1995-2005), Dr. Geoffrey Garrett (2005-2008), and Dr. Jerrold D. Green (2008-present) — has also held an academic appointment at USC that facilitates a relationship of joint programming, leadership collaboration, and connections among students, faculty, and Pacific Council members.